Common Name: Garlic mustard

 Background

 Garlic mustard is native to Europe.
 It was first brought to New York state in the 1800s, mostly likely for food or medicinal purposes.
-It has fully colonized the eastern and midwestern US.
+It is now widespread across the eastern and Midwestern United States.

 Description

-- An early season biennial herb that germinates from seed, forms a rosette in the first year, bolts into a mature flowering stem the second year, sets seed and dies.
+- Garlic mustard is an early season biennial herb that germinates from seed, forms a rosette in the first year, bolts into a mature flowering stem the second year, produces seed and dies.

 - Emits a strong garlic odor when plant parts are crushed.

-- Coarsely toothed leaves alternate along erect stems; upper leaves are triangular while lower leaves are heart-shaped.
+- Leaves are coarsely toothed and alternate along erect stems; upper leaves are triangular while lower leaves are heart shaped.

-- Slender seed capsules (1 - 2.5 inches long) form at the top of stems after flowering and produce a single row of oblong black seeds.
+- Slender seed capsules (1 to 2.5 inches long) form at the top of stems after flowering and produce a single row of oblong black seeds.

 Habitat

-This plant invades upland woodlands and floodplain forests, and frequently occurs along roadsides, trails, forested openings and waterways.
-It thrives under a wide range of light and soil conditions.
-Associated with calcareous soils, it does not tolerate high acidity.
+Garlic mustard invades upland woodlands and floodplain forests.
+It is commonly found along roadsides, trails, forest edges and waterways.
+It thrives in a wide range of light and soil conditions.
+It is often associated with calcareous (lime rich) soils and does not tolerate highly acidic soils.

 Means of spread and distribution

 Garlic mustard spreads by seeds.
-It is prevalent through the southern half of the state and continues to spread north.
+It is prevalent through the southern half of Minnesota and continues to spread north.

 Impact